Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 470. ### What is tuple datatype in TypeScript?
      In TypeScript, a tuple is a type that allows you to define an array with a fixed number of elements of different types.
 Tuples are similar to arrays, but the types of elements in a tuple are fixed and their order matters.
 Tuples are useful when you want to work with a specific set of values, each with its own type, and maintain their order throughout the program.

+# Day 95

+471. ### What is the purpose of type annotations in TypeScript, and how are they used?
+     The purpose of type annotations in TypeScript is to specify the types of variables, function parameters, and return values.
+They help catch errors during development and provide better tooling support.
+Annotations are used by adding a colon after the variable or function parameter name, followed by the type.

+472. ### How can you define custom types or interfaces in TypeScript?
+     In TypeScript, custom types can be defined using interfaces or type aliases.
+Interfaces define the structure of an object and can be implemented by classes, while type aliases create a new name for a specific type or combination of types.
+They are defined using the `interface` and `type` keywords, respectively.

+473. ### Explain the concept of type inference in TypeScript and how it works.
+     Type inference in TypeScript is the ability of the compiler to automatically determine the type of a variable based on its initialization value.
+TypeScript analyzes the assigned value and infers the most appropriate type for the variable, reducing the need for explicit type annotations.

+474. ### What is the difference between interfaces and type aliases in TypeScript?
+When would you use one over the other?
+     Interfaces in TypeScript define how an object should look or what a class should implement.
+They can be extended or implemented by other interfaces and classes.
+Type aliases, on the other hand, give new names to existing types or combine multiple types together.
+Use interfaces when you want to describe object structure or class requirements.
+Use type aliases when you want to create shorter names for types or combine them in a meaningful way.

+475. ### How does TypeScript support class-based object-oriented programming?
+     TypeScript supports class-based object-oriented programming.
+It allows defining classes, inheritance, access modifiers (public, private, protected), abstract classes, and interfaces for contracts.
+It enforces type checking and helps organize complex class hierarchies and interactions.